Sunday, 31 January 2016

 Well, after taking all of this into account, the Bob Semple tank didn't exactly pass with flying colours when the first prototypes were put to the test.
 Due to their sheer impracticality, poor handling, awful firepower and being a crime against common sense, the New Zealand army opted not to take Semple up on his idea.
 It helped that factory built tanks, the very things these shambling creations had been built to briefly replace thanks to a lack of infrastructure, had started to arrive from overseas.
 Still, while they might have been thoroughly ridiculous, they have developed a kind of cultural fondness in their homeland as a symbol of self-reliance.
 Plus it helps that Semple took them in his stride, with more than a few amazing quotes which cemented them in this cultural perspective.
-It's certainly a better legacy than the last two entries on this list.
+It's certainly a better legacy than most of those found this list.

 2. Tančík vzor 1933